kanor-c7s/kanor_ocr/README.md

 ## 🖋️ Project Description

-This repository aims at creating a digital edition of the medieval French novel *Li Histoire de Kanor et ses frere* in XML-TEI format.
+This repository hosts a digital edition of the medieval French novel *Li Histoire de Kanor et ses frere* in XML-TEI format.

+This work is part of Florian-Pierre Zanardi’s doctoral research (UNIGE/Lyon-II) and contributes to the FNS project **Camonizing the Seven Sages** (C7S), led by Professors Yasmina Foehr-Janssens (UNIGE) and Simone Ventura (ULB).

 The goal is to produce a sustainable, searchable, and scholarly edition that facilitates the reading and study of this non-cyclical version of the *Roman de Kanor*, final continuation of the *Cycle des Sept Sages de Rome*.

-This work is part of Florian-Pierre Zanardi’s doctoral research (UNIGE/Lyon-II) and contributes to the FNS project **Camonizing the Seven Sages** (C7S), led by Professors Yasmina Foehr-Janssens (UNIGE) and Simone Ventura (ULB).

 The repository includes:
 - Source files and manuscript images
-- Detailed transcription and editorial guides
+- Controlled dataset, transcriptions and editorial guides
 - An XML-TEI edition
 - A custom transcription model trained on ms. BnF fr.
 1446

 ---